sord0250/Python-Automation/README.md

 Right-click on your new task → Run.
 Verify that it runs Python, creates report.xlsx, and sends the email.

 That’s it — your Python report script will now run automatically once a week on Windows!
-Congratulations!

 ## Conclusion